Yoga: Islam

 Malaysia's top Islamic body imposed a legally-enforceable 2008 fatwa prohibiting Muslims from practicing yoga, saying that it had elements of Hinduism and its practice was haram as blasphemy.
 Malaysian Muslims who had been practicing yoga for years called the decision "insulting."
 Sisters in Islam, a Malaysian women's-rights group, expressed disappointment and said that yoga was a form of exercise.
 Malaysia's prime minister clarified that yoga as exercise is permissible, but the chanting of religious mantras is not.

 The Indonesian Ulema Council (MUI) imposed a 2009 fatwa banning yoga because it contains Hindu elements.
 These fatwas have been criticized by Darul Uloom Deoband, a Deobandi Islamic seminary in India.
 Similar fatwas banning yoga for its link to Hinduism were imposed by Grand Mufti Ali Gomaa in Egypt in 2004, and by Islamic clerics in Singapore earlier.

 According to Iran's yoga association, the country had about 200 yoga centres in May 2014.
 One-quarter were in the capital, Tehran, where groups could be seen practising in parks; conservatives were opposed.
 In May 2009, Turkish Directorate of Religious Affairs head Ali Bardakoğlu discounted personal-development techniques such as reiki and yoga as commercial ventures which could lead to extremism.
 According to Bardakoğlu, reiki and yoga could be a form of proselytizing at the expense of Islam.
-Nouf Marwaai brought yoga to Saudi Arabia in 2017, contributing to making it legal and recognized despite being allegedly threatened by her community who asserts yoga as "un-Islamic".
+Nouf Marwaai brought yoga to Saudi Arabia in 2017, contributing to making it legal and recognized despite being allegedly threatened by her community which asserts yoga as "un-Islamic".